 1 Tbsp. ground cumin

 1. Heat a large pot over medium heat.
 Fry the bacon in the pot for about ten minutes.
 It should produce a lot of grease.
 Add the lard and, as soon as it melts, add the oil.

-2. Crush the peppercorns in a mortar and pestle and combine the bay leaves, smoked paprika, dried bell pepper, dried chile peppers, marjoram, cumin, and oregano to make a rub.
+2. Crush the peppercorns in a mortar and pestle and combine bay leaves, smoked paprika, dried bell pepper, dried chile peppers, marjoram, cumin, and oregano to make a rub.
 Rub the ham hock thoroughly, saving any of the rub that doesn't stick.

 3. Place the meat in the oil and add the leftover rub and the garlic cloves to the pot.
 Decrease the heat so that the oil bubbles very gently.
-Now you'll have to wait three hours, while turning the ham hock every half hour.
+Now you'll have to wait three hours, turning the ham hock every half hour.

 Buy Salt & Silver by Johannes Riffelmacher and Thomas Kosikowski.

 Text excerpted from Salt & Silver, © 2016 by Johannes Riffelmacher and Thomas Kosikowski.
-Reproduced with permission of Andrews McMeel Publishing, All rights reserved.
+Reproduced with permission of Andrews McMeel Publishing, all rights reserved.